slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 	# Let's queue a 1000 jobs with the above specifications
 	queue 1000

-######Note: Please note that you'd need to subsititute `<your-project-name>` above with the name of your project in OSG.

 Then, create a log directory:

 	mkdir log

-and submit the job:
+and submit the job using the `condor-submit` command:

 	$ condor_submit job.sub
 	Submitting job(s).
 	1000 job(s) submitted to cluster 15.

 A successful run will create in your local directory the file *output.txt*  with the "Hello World from SLATE" message in it.
 Addionally, you should see inside the log directory all the `output`, `error` and `log` files for the individual jobs.
+In our experience with this job submission to OSG, it took around one hour for all the jobs to finish.

+To check the status of your jobs, you can use the `condor_q` command as shown in the `Checking Job Status` section below.

 #### Submiting your Jobs from a Python Notebook
 If you prefer to use python to submit your jobs to the pool, you can do that using HTCondor Python Bindings.
 Here is how you can do that:

-Open a new Python notebook, and import the below two modules:
+Create the `short_transfer.sh` and `input.txt` files and the log directory.
+Then, open a new Python notebook, and import the below two modules:
 <img src="/img/posts/jupyter-osg-pb-i.png">

-Then, create a `Submit` object for your job:
+Then, create a `Submit` object for your job as show under the below sourcecode and snapshot (Please note that you'd need to add in your OSG project name, where it says `<your-project-name>`, to the job.):

-<details><summary>Click here to <strong>copy below sourcecode</strong></summary>
+<details><summary><strong>Sourcecode:</strong> Click here to copy</summary>
 <p>

 ```python